Haley: Celia...humans can't shoot energy out of our fingers.

-- Cleverly inverted in One Piece.
-When Luffy becomes friends with the inhabitants of Amazon Lily (who are all woman by the way) each and every one of them think that Luffy is the poster boy for men.
-Their logic being that since he can stretch, other men must be able to stretch as well
+- Cleverly played with in One Piece.
+When Luffy becomes friends with the inhabitants of Amazon Lily (who are all women by the way), all of them think that Luffy is the poster boy for men.
+Their logic is that since he can stretch, other men must be able to stretch as well.

 - In his honeymoon edition, Spider-Man mocks the idea that he created his web fluid and thought any idiot could do the same, but Fireheart's scientists made one that breaks easily.